BrainImaging/brics-docs/docs/viewer.md

 Click on any of the Studies to load it.

 ### Advanced View
 To view more details for the Subjects and Studies available, click on the **Advanced Mode** button at the bottom of the Subject list.
 This will take you to a new page.
 There is a list of Subjects on the left-hand side of the page.
 Clicking a Subject will bring up some additional details about the Subject, along with cards representing each Study.
 Of note, in the advanced view, a list of all Series present within each Study can be seen.
+The Series that is the Study's reference is indicated by a star.

 ![enter image description here](https://i.imgur.com/KGa9WLr.png)

 This view is primarily used for importing and editing data, so we'll cover this in a different chapter.
 However, one can click the blue **Load Study** button to load the desired Study.

+## Main Viewer
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODAyNzUzMTUsLTEzNjU3MjM0MDAsLT
-k5ODY0OTg1MywxNzQ1MDgyODk3LC01MjU3ODc5OTUsNTU2Njk0
-NDQ0XX0=
+eyJoaXN0b3J5IjpbLTM0ODE4NDcxLC0xMzY1NzIzNDAwLC05OT
+g2NDk4NTMsMTc0NTA4Mjg5NywtNTI1Nzg3OTk1LDU1NjY5NDQ0
+NF19
 -->